prakhar1989/hugo-blog/content/articles/the-domain-name-system.md

 > *Our conclusion is that any naming system that relies on caching for performance may need caching for negative results as well.
 Such a mechanism has been added to the DNS as an optional feature, with impressive performance gains in cases where it is supported in both the involved name servers and resolvers.*

 The primary reason for maintaining a negative cache is performance.
-As seen by the authors, typically one of out of every four DNS queries were for negative results i.e asking for hosts or data that does not exist.
+As seen by the authors, typically one out of every four DNS queries were for negative results i.e asking resolvers for hosts or data that did not exist.
 To ensure that the volume of queries do not impact the system, the servers and resolvers would cache these negative responses with its own TTL.

 ### Root Servers